itsjustnilay/Text_Summarization_LLMs/README.md

 ## Acknowledgement

-This project was prepared for CPSC 577 'Natural Language Processing' at Yale.
+This project was prepared as a part of course CPSC 577 'Natural Language Processing' at Yale.